SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 > Notice the second subscriptions that starts with `!` ? <br>
 > This is called a topic exception and removes any events matching topic subscription `sap.com/businesspartner/addressChecked/V1/*/*/Invalid` from the previously matched list of events matched by `sap.com/businesspartner/addressChecked/V1/>`.
 This is a really handy feature to exclude subsets of events matched by a larger topic subscription.
 See [link](https://docs.solace.com/Messaging/SMF-Topics.htm) for more details on Solace's topic syntax.

-  - CIBusinessPartnerInvalid (optional - if you want to see the output)
+  - CIBusinessPartnerCheckedInvalid (optional - if you want to see the output)
       ![queue settings](img/CIBusinessPartnerCheckedInvalid-queue-settings.png)
   - Add the following subscriptions to the queue
       ![queue subscriptions](img/CIBusinessPartnerCheckedInvalid-queue-subs.png)